Tutankham: Reception

 Bill Kunkel and Arnie Katz reviewed the Atari 2600 port in the Arcade Alley column of Video magazine in 1983, calling it "a superb translation" of the "coin-op oddity—an adventure game" for the 2600.
-They said "the play-action is fascinating" and invites "frequent replays" while praising the "wonderful blend of puzzle-solving and hand-eye challenge" as well as the "lush colors" and "Arabian-style score marker."
-They concluded that "Tutankham is video game royalty."
-Retro Gamer magazine reviewed the ColecoVision port in 2014.
-They gave it a positive review, calling it an "arcade adventure" that "remains a hidden gem in Konami's illustrious history."
+They said "the play-action is fascinating" and invites "frequent replays" while praising the "wonderful blend of puzzle-solving and hand-eye challenge" as well as the "lush colors" and "Arabian-style score marker".
+They concluded that "Tutankham is video game royalty".